dnsimple/dnsimple-developer/content/cli.md

 # DNSimple CLI

-The DNSimple CLI brings the [DNSimple API v2](/v2/) to your terminal.
+The DNSimple CLI brings the [DNSimple API](/v2/) to your terminal.
 Use it to inspect accounts, manage domains and DNS records, work with certificates, test against the [Sandbox](/sandbox/), and build scripts without writing raw HTTP requests.

 * TOC
 {:toc}